zavalalabs/zavalalabs.github.io/_posts/2026-01-22-Recalibration-2026.md

 <something here about going in and doing something new or looking at 2026 with a new insight or thought>
 ## Political happenings and thoughts
 ### National
-#### Venezuela
-This first entry into the year is off to a deeply unsettling start as we continue to see more and more focus in the USA on those that don't fit the narrative of the current administration.
-In today's political world, there is much that can lead to our words and ideas being taken in the wrong context politically, but this is one of those times when, in 2026, we are fresh from the international activities by the [USA in Venezuela](https://en.wikipedia.org/wiki/2026_United_States_strikes_in_Venezuela).
-These actions taken by the administration are certainly cause for alarm.
-As someone who grew up during the attacks of [9/11](https://en.wikipedia.org/wiki/September_11_attacks) and the subsequent war that ended up lasting roughly 20 years, it's not lost on me that we are again facing a potential new forever war, except now we are the ones doing the most wrong here.
-We invaded (again) another country and asserted ourselves as being some kind of global police.
-When in the same breath some will say, “The US cannot police the world.”
-The

 #### LGBTQ+ Issues